 Her major historical research interest is World War I, which is reflected in some of her fiction.
 Her second novel, The Moonlight Mistress (Harlequin Spice, 2009), was a finalist for a RT Book Reviews Reviewers' Choice Award.
 A tie-in story with a cross-dressing soldier heroine, "Under Her Uniform (Hailey’s Story)" (Spice Briefs, 2021), was translated into Japanese.
 "The Aid Station, 1916" (For the Love of a Soldier: Military Erotic Romance, ed.
 Wright; Circlet Press, 2017) and "Delivery" (Thunder of War, Lightning of Desire: Lesbian Military Historical Erotica, ed.
 Green; Lethe Press, 2015) also use WWI as a historical setting.

-Janssen has sold over thirty short stories, many of them genre, including stories in Sex in the System: Stories of Erotic Futures, Technological Stimulation, and the Sensual Life of Machines (ed.
-Tan; Running Press, 2006), So Fey: Queer Fairy Fiction (ed.
-Berman; Haworth Press, 2007), and Periphery: Erotic Lesbian Futures (ed.
-Jamneck; Alice Street Editions, 2007).
-Her most recent story, "Still Marching," appears in Best Lesbian Erotica of the Year Volume 3 (ed.
-Green; Cleis Press, 2018).
-For a full list of her publications, please visit her website at victoriajanssen.com.
+Janssen’s short stories have been published in anthologies from Sex in the System: Stories of Erotic Futures, Technological Stimulation, and the Sensual Life of Machines (Running Press, 2006) to Periphery: Erotic Lesbian Futures, as well as in several volumes of The Mammoth Book of Best New Erotica (Lethe Press, 2008).
+Most recently, "Still Marching" appears in Best Lesbian Erotica of the Year Volume 3 (Cleis Press, 2018).
+For a full list, please visit her website at victoriajanssen.com.

-Other interests include fan fiction, fan studies, comics, choral singing, and fighting the patriarchy.
-You can follow her on Twitter @victoriajanssen.
+Other interests include fan fiction, fan studies, comics, choral singing, houseplants, and fighting injustice.
+You can follow her on Twitter at @victoriajanssen.